A simplicial category for higher correspondences

+The pasting laws for pullback squares assure that this simplicial structure is well defined, but only up to natural isomorphism, i.e. $\textbf{sSet}^\sharp$ is a weak 2-functor.
 It is only fair that when we study simplicial objects in a 2-category we are faced with weak functoriality.
-Nonetheless the coherence theorem tells us it is "safe" to work with them as if they were strict (in some sense).
+Lets illustrate this structure (and its weakness) by computing $\theta^*$ for some specific examples of $\theta$.